Ground state connectivity of local Hamiltonians: Introduction

 {\emph{Stabilizer codes.} Roughly, a stabilizer code~\cite{G97} is a quantum error-correcting code defined by a set of commuting Hermitian operators, $S=\set{G_1, \ldots, G_k}$, such that $G_i\neq -I$ and $\snorm{G_i}\leq 1$ for all $G_i\in S$.
 The \emph{codespace} for $S$ is the set of all $\ket{\psi}$ satisfying $G_i \ket{\psi} = \ket{\psi}$ {for all $i \in [k]$}.
 In other words, defining $G_i^+$ as the projection onto the $+1$ eigenspace of $G_i$, the codespace is the ground space of the positive semidefinite Hamiltonian $H := \sum_{i=1}^k (I - G_i^+)$.
-Typically, errors are assumed to occur on a small number of qubits at a time; with this assumption in place, the following is a special case of \gscon: Given $H$ and codewords $\ket{\psi}$ and $\ket{\phi}$, does there exist a sequence of at most $m$ local errors mapping $\ket{\psi}$ to $\ket{\phi}$, such that the entire error process is undetectable, i.e. each intermediate state remains in the codespace?
+Typically, errors are assumed to occur on a small number of qubits at a time; with this assumption in place, the following is a {special case} of \gscon: Given $H$ and codewords $\ket{\psi}$ and $\ket{\phi}$, does there exist a sequence of at most $m$ local errors mapping $\ket{\psi}$ to $\ket{\phi}$, such that the entire error process is undetectable, i.e. each intermediate state remains in the codespace?
+(We leave the issue of how deep the connection between \gscon\ and stabilizer codes runs open.
+In particular, a nice question is whether GSCON for stabilizer codes can be solved \emph{efficiently}, i.e. in P. For comparison, solving for ground states of stabilizer code Hamiltonians is indeed in P~\cite{YB12}, whereas estimating ground state energies of general local Hamiltonians is QMA-complete~\cite{KSV02}.)

 \paragraph{Results.} Having motivated \gscon, we now informally state our results.

 \begin{theorem}[See Theorem~\ref{thm:qcmacomplete} for a formal statement] \gscon~for polynomially large $m$ (i.e. for polynomially many local unitaries $U$) and $l=2$ (i.e. $2$-qubit unitaries) is \class{QCMA}-complete. \end{theorem}